Commitments and Contingencies

 |COMMITMENTS AND CONTINGENCIES||

 From time to time, the Company may become involved in lawsuits and other legal proceedings that arise in the course of business.
 Litigation is subject to inherent uncertainties, and it is not possible to predict the outcome of litigation with total confidence.
-Except as disclosed below, the Company is currently not aware of any legal proceedings or potential claims against it whose outcome would be likely, individually or in the aggregate, to have a material adverse effect on the Company’s business, financial condition, operating results, or cash flows.
+The Company is currently not aware of any legal proceedings or potential claims against it whose outcome would be likely, individually or in the aggregate, to have a material adverse effect on the Company's business, financial condition, operating results, or cash flows.

 Leases and Sublease

-The Company leases its corporate headquarters at 750 Third Avenue, 9th Floor, New York, New York 10017.
-The monthly rental fee for is $9,454 per month.
-The lease expires on January 31, 2019.
+The Company leased its corporate headquarters at 750 Third Avenue, 9th Floor, New York, New York 10017.
+The monthly rental fee was $9,454 per month.
+The lease was terminated effective January 1, 2019.
+Effective January 1, 2019, the Company entered a one year lease for its headquarters at 880 Third Avenue, 12th floor, New York, NY 10022.
+The annualized monthly rent for 2019 is approximately $7,500.

 The following tables sets forth our contractual obligations for the next five years and thereafter: